hamzashazy/portfolio/README.md

 ## Contact

-For any inquiries, please contact Alvin Chang at alvin@studioaurora.io.
+For any inquiries, please contact Hamza Shahzad at hamzashahazad2004@gmail.com.

 ---